 Although there is a pass that connects both these forts – Macchindragad and Gorakhgad, due to erosion and growth of jungle, it’s very difficult to reach Macchindragad.
 Hence, almost all trekkers pursue the Gorakhgad Fort trek only.

 Stage Six – Meant for the Strong Willed

 The journey on the Gorakhgad Fort trek further up is not meant for those suffering from acrophobia and vertigo.
 There is no proper route or steps here.
 Additional the strong winds make it even tougher to focus on the task at hand.

 An individual with a strong mind and nimble on foot should think of going to the top.
 During monsoons, it becomes extra slippery and difficult.
 Any wrong landing can cause a fall of over 1000 feet down the valley.

-A couple of our team members who undoubtedly are the fittest amongst us, decided to give take the challenge of Gorakhgad Fort trek a notch up.
-They went from beside the cave and started with a rocky patch which had few notches to hold onto.
+A couple of our team members who undoubtedly are the fittest amongst us decided to give take the challenge of the Gorakhgad Fort trek a notch up.
+They went from beside the cave and started with a rocky patch that had few notches to hold onto.
 They climbed the top from here.

 We enjoyed the grand view of massive Sahyadri ghat and Ahupe valley extending till Bhimashankar, Naneghat.

 As we explored the place, we came across several other smaller caves.
 We also saw almost half a dozen water cisterns but none were filled with potable water.